Edmonton is reimagining how we grow — balancing growth between developing new neighbourhoods and increasing density in existing ones.

 • Sunday and Statutory Holidays: 9am-7pm

-• Protect public property including curbs, trees and boulevards
+• Protect public property, including curbs, trees and boulevards

 • Ensure stormwater is directed towards an alley or street and does not cross onto neighbouring private property during construction